 - A safe, welcoming, supportive social environment.

-- GED classes, discussion group, women’s health presentations, QUIT smoking sessions
+- Discussion groups, women’s health presentations, QUIT smoking sessions

 - Health and well-being presentations